-Now, I love me a good burger, but now that I have my husband understanding that pork burgers are not sausage patties, I have him on team pork burger too.
+Now, I love me a good burger, but now that I have my husband understanding that pork burgers are not sausage patties, I have him on team pork burgers too.
 While seasoning salt is good it always leaves me thinking it could be something more.
-Now, that I have mastered the art of the pork producers salt the world is of pork goodness is right for me.
+Now, that I have mastered the art of the pork producers' salt the world is of pork goodness is right for me.

-Stir to combine the seasonings together and store in an airtight container until ready to use.
+Stir to combine the seasonings together and store the seasoning in an airtight container until ready to use.
 For me, I couldn't wait to make some good old pork burgers with my pork seasoning salt.

 If you have not bought ground pork before, this is something you buy in the fresh meat area where your fresh pork cut is located.
 This is not going to be by the breakfast sausage in the meat case.
-If you order groceries, just search ground pork.
+If you order groceries, just search for ground pork.

-To the ground pork, I add a teaspoon of pork seasoning salt and mix to combine with my hands.
+To the ground pork, I add a teaspoon of pork producers seasoning salt and mix to combine with my hands.
 Then form patties out of the seasoned ground pork.

 Grill the burgers for about 5 minutes on each side, depending on the thickness of the burgers.
 The juices should run clear when the pork burgers are done.

 While I was grilling the burgers, I brought the Ninja Foodi outside to make some air fryer mini tater tots to have with the pork burgers.
 These burgers are great just on a bun or topped with barbecue sauce or even mayochup.

 - ⅓ cup garlic salt